greenscreens-io/dynamic-fmm/README.md

 ### Quickstart

-Define Java Interface with methods representing foreign funcitons.
+Define Java Interface with methods representing foreign functions.
-All parameters and retur ntypoes are of type MemorySegment (aka pointer) except forprimitive types.
+All parameters and return types are of a type MemorySegment (aka pointer) except for primitive types.

-Latest change supports primitive type arrays also.
+Latest change support primitive type arrays also.

 Example - C/C++ pseudo code